CI-Team3/team3/README.md

 Positive social connections are important for our physical and mental wellbeing.
 They can provide emotional support, practical assistance, information and a sense of belonging.

+# UX Design
+  ## Strategy and Scope
+    - We want to offer an online supportive group through a social media application for psychological effects of pandemic.
+    ### Target Audience
-Some people experience difficulties in connecting with other people, particularly when experiencing mental health problems or if they are excluded from the normal activities of society.
+      - Some people experience difficulties in connecting with other people, particularly when experiencing mental health problems or if they are excluded from the normal activities of society.
+  ## The Structure Plane
+    - The title of this project is "ReConnect" and as it's suggesting is about RE - CONNECTing people by sharing with each other our experiences through and after the pandemic.
+    - At the top of the page there is a navigation menu-bar, which provides link for each section of the website.
+    - Some areas are accesible only to logged-in users.
+You need to be logged-in to be able to access live Chat functions, Account details, My Story section.
+  ## Skeleton Plane
+    - Develop Page Structure & Organize Interactions
+  ## Surface Plane
+    - Design Graphic User Interface

+# UI Design
 ## Site features

 The site features full registration, log-in and log-out functionality with authentication built into both the front and back end to facilitate this.